phamduchongan93/Profile/ll_CC/pages/documentation/gns3/connect-vm-to-gns3.md

 -rw------- 1 libvirt-qemu kvm  107390828544 Feb 27 14:50 win10.qcow2
 ```

-As you can see, I have ubuntu-virt images full permissions, so this will assure my VM running over GNS3.
+As you can see, I have ubuntu-virt image provided with full permissions (read, write, execute), so this will assure my VM running over GNS3.

 **Note**: After connecting with NAT, you may need to issue `dhcpclient` command so that your interface can new ip address.
-For example, `dhcpclient ens4` will give and ip for my interface.
+For example, `dhcpclient ens4` will give an IP for my network interface.

 # Expected Result
 ![](expected-result.jpg)